bhaaksema/guanaco-doc/index.md

 The strategy that Guanaco employs is building proofs _bottom-up_.
 This means that users start with the formula that they wish to derive.
 If this formula can only be derived by a rule, then Guanaco exploits the properties of this formula to extract new formulas the relevant rule is applied to.
 If the formula is an instantiation of an axiom, no new formulas are extracted.
 The same process is then applied until each formula has a justification and no new ones are produced.
 At that point, the proof is complete.
 We explain this bottom-up strategy in detail further on this website.

 The intended goal of this program is mostly educational.
-We hope that students will be able to use the tool to guide them with making syntactic proofs correctly, and we hope that the tool aids teachers with teaching syntactic proofs.
-To fully facilitate this kind of use, we may need to revise the program in the future with usability in mind.
-For now, we aim to make the tool work correctly for the variety of logics taught in the course _Logical Aspects of Multi-Agent Systems_.
+We hope that students will be able to use Guanaco to guide them with making syntactic proofs correctly, and we hope that Guanaco aids teachers with teaching syntactic proofs.
+To fully facilitate this kind of use, we may need to revise Guanaco in the future with usability in mind.
+For now, we aim to make Guanaco work correctly for the variety of logics taught in the course _Logical Aspects of Multi-Agent Systems_.

 ### Overview
 The website is structured as follows.
 Under _Syntactic Proofs_, we briefly explain syntactic proofs and what they look like.
 We discuss the rules and axioms of the logics $\mathbf{K(m)}$, $\mathbf{KEC(m)}$, $\mathbf{S5(m)}$, $\mathbf{S5EC(m)}$, $\mathbf{PA}$ and $\mathbf{PAC}$.
 Under _Implementation_, we discuss Guanaco in more detail.
 We explain the bottom-up strategy that Guanaco employs.
-We then discuss technical details of the program.
-We end with a detailed explanation of how Guanaco generates proofs.
+We then discuss some technical details of the program.
+Furthermore, we provide a detailed explanation of how Guanaco generates proofs.
 Under _Results_, we provide multiple examples of derivations made with Guanaco.
 Moreover, we test Guanaco by entering syntactic proofs provided in Meyer & Hoek (1995) to show that they are indeed correct.
 Finally, we wrap up our presentation under _Conclusion_, discuss Guanaco's limitations and perspectives for further research under _Discussion_ and provide a list of the relevant literature under _References_.

 ## Syntactic proofs